MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

 ms.topic: conceptual
 ms.search.keywords: 'trade, partial deliveries, customer sales order, shipping advice, partial shipments,' ms.search.form: '42, 48, 9305'
-ms.date: 02/01/2024
+ms.date: 02/06/2024
 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---
-# <a name="sell-products-with-a-customer-sales-order"></a>Sell products with a customer sales order
+# Sell products with a customer sales order

 This article provides guidance on when you should use a customer sales order in addition to an invoice.
 If your sales process requires you to only ship part of an order, perhaps because the full quantity isn't available right away, you must process that sale by making a sales order.